 The determination of insurance coverage for a commercial residential policy is dependent upon the contractual responsibility of the condo unit owner or condo unit renter and that of the condominium association and the building owner.
 It is important that these responsibilities be appropriately accounted for in modeling hurricane loss cost projections and commercial residential hurricane probable maximum loss levels.

-Relevant Forms: G-5, Actuarial Standards Expert Certification
+Relevant Forms: G-5, Actuarial Hurricane Standards Expert Certification

-A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data) A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data)
+A-4, Hurricane Output Ranges

+A-5, Percentage Change in Hurricane Output Ranges

-A-6, Logical Relationship to Hurricane Risk (Trade Secret Item)
+A-6, Logical Relationships to Hurricane Risk (Trade Secret Item)